Ten Giving Tips for the Savvy Philanthropist

-Ctdatahaven.org: DataHaven is a hub for local information that collects, interprets and shares public data for effective decision-making.
-It works with many partners to develop reports, tools and technical assistance programs that make information more useful to local communities.
-Its largest project is the DataHaven Community Wellbeing Survey, which produces information on quality of life, public health, economic development and civic vitality for more than 100 partners throughout Connecticut and sections of nearby states.
+Ctdatahaven.org: DataHaven is a hub for local information that collects, interprets, and shares public data for effective decision-making.
+It works with many partners to develop reports, tools, and technical assistance programs that make information more useful to local communities.
+Its largest project is the DataHaven Community Wellbeing Survey, which produces information on the quality of life, public health, economic development, and civic vitality for more than 100 partners throughout Connecticut and sections of nearby states.

 3. Give freely.

 After choosing a nonprofit you like, make an unrestricted gift.
 Unrestricted donations enable the nonprofit to use the money where it's needed the most.

 Before making any significant gift to charity, consult with your CPA, attorney, or other advisors to understand the impact on your taxes and estate.
 Don't have an advisor?
 Here's a list of professional advisors that partner with The Community Foundation for Greater New Haven and a list of partnering advisors with its affiliate, the Valley Community Foundation, for your consideration.

 5. Give safely.